bl3ugh/sphere-ray-tracing/README.md

 A walkable world (sphere) that has other spheres on it.
 This is all done using raytracing coded in hsls in unity.
-No reflections yet.
+Has reflections